ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-on-arm-1.md

         ret
 ```

-Again we see that at the end of the loop `ADDV` is used to perform a horizontal addition of the 32-bit integer elements and produce the final dot product sum.
+As before, at the end of the loop `ADDV` is used to perform a horizontal addition of the 32-bit integer elements and produce the final dot product sum.
+This particular implementation can be up to 4x faster than the previous version using `MLA`.